Program Overview

 Continue driving through Setúbal wine country where you will stop at one of the region’s renowned wine cellars and estates.
 Learn more about the winemaking process and stroll through beautiful gardens on this immersive visit, which also includes lunch.

-Captain’s Farewell Reception: Join your fellow passengers for a Captain’s Farewell Reception, followed by dinner on board the ship.
+Return to the ship this afternoon for your last evening at sea.
+Join your fellow passengers for a Captain’s Farewell Reception, followed by dinner on board the ship.

 Disembark after breakfast and transfer to Lisbon’s Humberto Delgado International Airport for your return flight home.
 Arrive back in your home city later today.